ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-gen-info.md

 {{site.data.content.attnnote-byol}}

-If you are a BYOL user, provide your own license keys for VMware vCenter Server® (Enterprise Plus edition), VMware vSphere® (Enterprise Plus edition), and VMware NSX® (Data Center SP Enterprise Plus).
+If you are a BYOL user, provide your own license keys for VMware vCenter Server® (Enterprise Plus edition), vSphere (Enterprise Plus edition), and VMware NSX® (Data Center SP Enterprise Plus).
 Toggle the **BYOL** switch to **Enabled** and enter your license keys.

 ## Related links
 {: #cr_orderinginstance-gen-info-related}